ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

     # ~~ now inside the temporary Pod ~~
     wget -O- nginx-svc

 You should once again see the nginx welcome page.
 We didn't have to select an individual Pod, or look up IP addresses, or anything like that: CoreDNS resolved the `nginx-svc` name to the Service's IP address, which in turn forwarded the request to one of your replicas.
+You can peek at each of your Pods' logs if you want to see which one handled it.

 ## Kill some pods and try again